Konispol: Modern period

 Konispol, due to its proximity to the Albanian-Greek borders, is part of the European Union's Greece – Albania Neighbourhood Programme for improving the standard of living of the local population by promoting sustainable local development in the cross-border area between the two countries.

-Municipality demographics
+Demographics

-The municipal seat Konispol, along with the villages of Dishat, Vërvë, Shalës, Markat, Ninat and Janjar are populated by native Muslim Cham Albanians.
+The municipal seat Konispol, along with the villages of Dishat, Vërvë, Shalës, Markat, Ninat, and Janjar, are populated by native Cham Albanians.
 The village of Xarrë is inhabited by an Orthodox Albanian majority, Muslim Albanian Chams (200) that arrived from northern Greece in the 1920s and 1940s, a combined population of Aromanians and Greeks (50) and some Romani.
 Mursi is inhabited by an Orthodox Albanian majority, alongside a few Muslim Albanians and Greeks. Çiflik is inhabited by Orthodox Albanians, Aromanians, Muslim Albanians and a few Greeks.
 Shkallë is inhabited by an Aromanian majority, alongside a few Muslim Albanians and Greeks and also contains a few families of Muslim Romani originally from Filiates, Greece who were expelled in 1944–1945.
 Vrinë is a new village established during the communist period and is populated by Muslim Albanians (400), Orthodox Albanians (318) and Greeks (300).